mmaiensc/RiboSeq/README.md

 rpm.pl
 ```

-These scripts I have written, and are used internally in the pipeline.
+These scripts I have written, and are used internally in the pipelines.
 Some details:

 ```
 hard_trim.sh